bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 I prefer using Overleaf for all of my LaTeX compilation and I recommend it strongly since Johns Hopkins provides the premium account to all students for Overleaf.
 Premium Overleaf does fast compilation, allows sharing the project with multiple people (advisor, committee members, collaborator, labmates, friends, or family), and tracks history.
 You can recover files if you break them (hopefully you won't).
 Follow one of the three approaches for getting started with this project on Overleaf.

-- To use it directly on Overleaf, [open the template here](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).
-Then click on **Open as Template** and proceed from there to go through the template and edit it.
-However, please note that Overleaf may not have the latest version of the project.
-It might be better to use the following approaches.

 - If the Overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download/clone this repository from GitHub, and compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.
-Continue...
+You can now work on the project.

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
-Once imported, you can start working...
-But Overleaf and GitHub will not sync automatically; you will have to do it.
+Once imported, you can start working on the project.

 - Once the project is opened, for the main proposal document, compile `01-main.tex` and for the response to the committee document, compile `02-response.tex`.
 You will have to compile them separately.
 These files should compile separately without any errors; you may ignore warnings (if any).
 In your first submission to the thesis proposal committee, response text should not be necessary.
 During resubmission (if your committee members require you to do so), compile them separately and if you need to submit them as one document, just merge them using the Preview app on macOS or online PDF tools.